June 30, 2025

 1. Follow Up with Human Connections

 While AI may be the first hurdle, human interaction remains key in the later stages of recruitment.
 After submitting an AI-optimized resume, candidates should engage with recruiters directly through email, LinkedIn, or at industry events.
-A well-timed follow-up could draw attention to a resume and ensure it stands out among others.

 Tips for Effective Follow-Up: